AhmedTroudi/RL-Experiments/README.md

 # RL Experiments
 The goal of this repository is to implement different RL algorithms from scratch and compare them on the same tasks for educational purposes.

+## Example
-Below is an example of the path the robot decides to take using Q-Learning when the environment is stochastic (random action chance = 10%).
+Below is the path the robot decides to take using Q-Learning (after enough iterations) when the environment is stochastic (random action chance = 10%).
 - red is mud (gives very bad negative rewards)
 - grey are obstacles